Yobaba Lounge, France

 At lunch each plate looks like it has taken hours to create and is often an explosion of exotic flavours, tasting and looking every bit as decadent as youíd expect from a Michelin starred restaurant.
 Dishes might include raw lasagne made with sundried tomatoes and avocado, spicy raw pad thai, and an array of dreamy puddings including apple crumble with cashew cream, mango cheesecake and chocolate ganache.
 Supper is more relaxed – usually warm roasted vegetables, salad and humous with chickpea pancakes.

 Chai tea and coffee with homemade nut milks are laid out in the kitchen as well as large glass urns of water and yogi wine (water flavoured with hibiscus or rose and cinnamon).
 Bowls of energy bites are continually replenished.
 Coffee is available for breakfast and thereafter only if you are in serious withdrawal.
 Deliberately, no alcohol is on offer.

 Almost everything at Yobaba is as natural as it could be, including the furnishings, the paint used on the walls and all of the cleaning products.
 There is organic soap in the bathrooms, but you are encouraged not to use other toiletries.
 The simplicity of it all – including abandoning ones daily hair washing ritual – feels liberating.
 Food is sourced locally and organic where possible and kitchen waste is composted.
 Small vegetable patches are located around the garden providing a supply of tomatoes, courgettes, fruits and herbs.

-Carcassonne or Toulouse
+Airport: Carcassonne or Toulouse

-Transfer Time: 50 mins (Carcassonne airport) 90 mins (Toulouse airport) 20 minutes (train station)
+Transfer time: 50 mins (Carcassonne airport) 90 mins (Toulouse airport) 20 minutes (train station)